-In Today’s Business Environment, Responding to Change Is not Optional
+In Today’s Business Environment, Responding to Change Is Not Optional

-Businesses see all kinds of change, from new hires in management to the adaptation of new software to full-fledged organizational changes like business process re-engineering, where businesses rethink the fundamentals of how they do things with the goal of dramatic improvement.
-From top-level company-wide changes down to localized, departmental or project-based changes, most company employees work within a| constantly changing environment.
+Businesses see all kinds of change, from new hires in management to the adaptation of new software-based solutions to full-fledged organizational changes like business process re-engineering, where businesses rethink the fundamentals of how they do things with the goal of dramatic improvement.
+From top-level company-wide changes down to localized, departmental or project-based changes, most company employees work in a constantly changing environment.

-How to Help Your Company Cope with a Constantly Changing Environment
+How to Help Your Company Cope With a Constantly Changing Environment

 #1.
-Use the right form of communication to keep everyone in touch.
+Use the right form of communication to keep everyone in touch

 #2.
-Take it slow.
+Take it slow

-#3.
-Have a plan.
+#4.
+Have a plan

 A good plan is also essential to success when leading a team through change.
 A plan will help you focus your efforts where they will do the most good.
 Referring to tip #2, long-term organizational change can benefit from methodically planned steps and increments.
 Yet, as tip #3 implies, even in disruptive times that demand rapid-fire adaptation, planning for crisis response and resilience is necessary.
 Many companies that successfully navigated the business challenges of COVID-19 are now better for it, having created or stress-tested resilience strategies and crisis response plans.